Jewelry Protection

 Conflict diamonds are diamonds that are mined in war zones.
 These newly mined diamonds are often mined by nefarious groups that have no respect for the workers’ rights and use the money from the newly mined diamonds to continue their war effort.
 These groups often sell these rough diamonds in cooperation with organized crime syndicates, contributing to further crimes against humanity.

 Conflict diamonds are illegal, and American consumers are unlikely to see one in a reputable jewelry store.
+The Kimberley Process is enforced in the US under the Clean Diamond Trade Act of 2003 by the State Department’s Office of Threat Finance Countermeasures.

 The History of Conflict Diamonds